2007 Philippine Senate election: Pimentel vs. Zubiri electoral protest

 The 12th Senate seat was contested between TEAM Unity's Migz Zubiri and GO's Koko Pimentel Zubiri was proclaimed In July 2007 with a margin of about 20,000 votes, but Pimentel filed an electoral protest to the Senate Electoral Tribunal (SET), which the tribunal accepted, alleging there was massive electoral fraud in Maguindanao.
 After the revision of votes on Pimentel's protest in July 2009, he released a statement that he now leads Zubiri by 96,000 votes; Zubiri countered that his counter-protest that alleges similar fraud in Mega Manila has him leading by around 132,000 votes in areas affected by his counter protest.

 In July 2011, suspended Autonomous Region in Muslim Mindanao (ARMM) governor Zaldy Ampatuan and Maguindanao election supervisor Lintang Bedol alleged that there was indeed fraud in the ARMM in favor of TEAM Unity.
 On August 3, 2011, Zubiri resigned, maintaining that he had no hand in alleged electoral fraud in the ARMM.
 He withdrew his counter-protest, which led to the SET to proclaim Pimentel as the winner on August 11, 2011.
 Pimentel took his oath at Mati, Davao Oriental, where he had the highest rank among the provinces, finishing in second place.

 Pimentel sued former president Gloria Macapagal Arroyo, COMELEC chairman Benjamin Abalos, Maguinadanao elections supervisor Lintang Bedol and others for electoral sabotage on August 17, 2011, at the Department of Justice (DOJ).
 A joint DOJ-COMELEC panel began investigations on Pimentel's suit by November 3.
 On November 18, 2011, the commission voted to file charges against Arroyo and others at the Pasay Regional Trial Court, which later ordered Arroyo, Abalos and Bedol arrested later in the day.

 In the tables below, it shows Zubiri winning, as he had served until 2011, or after the 2010 election (which also shows him holding the seat).
 In the 2013 election tables, it shows Pimentel as having held the seat.

 Per candidate

 This table depicts the totals before the Senate Electoral Tribunal's 2011 decision on Pimentel v.
 Zubiri electoral protest.

+A map showing the results by illustrating the topnotcher candidate by region.